lebenebou/DiscordReplica/README.md

-An android app that allows the creation of chat and voice call rooms.
-Built with Aandroid Studio IDE.
+An android app built in Android Studio that allows the creation of chat and voice call rooms.
+Communication made possible through C++ servers.